-If you're looking for a hot tub with LED lights that offers a larger capacity than the four-person Lay-Z-Spa Bali, then this MSpa model is our top recommendation.
+If you're looking for one of the best inflatable hot tubs with LED lights, offering a larger capacity than the four-person Lay-Z-Spa Bali, then this MSpa model is our top recommendation.

 The six-person Lay-Z-Spa Milan offers spacious soaking and comfortable relaxation, but its main point of difference is its wealth of smart-tech features.

 Download the app to your Android or Apple device and you can make sure your hot tub is ready to use as soon as you get home by turning it on, setting the temperature, or even controlling the bubbles remotely.